genomics-ngsCBMSO/Courses/ngs_course/dia3_ATACseq/README.md

 ## 6. Peaks detection and consolidation

-To find regions corresponding to potential open chromatin, we want to identify ATAC-seq "peaks" where reads have piled up to a greater extent than teh background read coverage.
+To find regions corresponding to potential open chromatin, we want to identify ATAC-seq "peaks" where reads have piled up to a greater extent than the background read coverage.

-For this second part of the practice, we will use aligment generated using a subsample of 10M reads.
+For this second part of the practice, we will use aligments generated using a subsample of 10M reads, so peaks can be visualized clearly.

 These aligments have been filtered for duplicates and blacklisted regions.